-We have instituted the Dietrich College Internship Opportunity Grant Program to make it more possible for our undergraduate students to take advantage of less remunerative but worthwhile internship opportunities.
-The goal of the program is to minimize or eliminate any out-of-pocket costs to students who receive and accept an offer from such an internship sponsor, and particularly for students who would not be able to participate in a low- or unpaid internship without this support.
-Grants of up to $2,000 per internship are available.
+We have instituted the Dietrich College Internship Opportunity Grants Program to make it more possible for our undergraduate students to take advantage of less remunerative but worthwhile off-campus internship opportunities by providing funds to offset the costs associated with a low or unpaid internship.

 Preference is given to: